damonhook/aos-statshammer/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 If you make any changes to the API.
 Please ensure that you have run the unit tests.
-In addition, if you have added extra functionality to the API (e.g: a new modifier), please add a unit test to the `api/tests/test.units.ts` file that contains this new functionality
+In addition, if you have added extra functionality to the API (e.g: a new ability), please add a unit test to the `api/tests/test.units.ts` file that contains this new functionality